DavidPnb/obsidian-notes/30-39 Lenguajes/30 Linguistica/English Grammar.md

 To complete their meaning, some action verbs require an additional complement following their objects.
 This additional complement is called an **objective complement** because it refers to the object; it may be a noun or an adjective.

 Complements that refer to (describe, explain, or identify) the subject are **subject complements**.
 A **predicate nominative** is a noun or pronoun complement that refers to the same person or thing as the subject of the verb.
 A **predicate adjective** is an adjective complement that modifies the subject of the verb.
 The subject complement always follows a linking verb.

+## Phrases
+Group of words that together have a meaning beyond the literal sense.

+### Prepositional
+**Prepositional phrases** start with a preposition and usually end with a noun or pronoun.
+They can be used as adjectives or adverbs.
+These are **adjective phrases** and **adverb phrases** respectively.
 ___